kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 * Compensatory : For past wrongs (_until when though?_)
 * Diversity : For educational experience and for society as a whole.

-#### Is it possible and is it desirable to detach questions of distributive justice from questions of moral desert and questions of virtue?
+#### Is it possible and is it desirable to detach questions of distributive justice from questions of moral desert and questions of virtue

 ### Aristotle's Views (_Extremely interesting and thought-provoking in my opinion_)

 > Justice involves two factors: things and the persons to whom the things are assigned.
 In general, we say that persons who are equal should have equal things assigned to them. ~ Aristotle

 #### To whom should the best tennis courts in the university go to?
-To the best players or everyone on a turn basis / first-come-first-serve basis?
+To the best players or everyone on a turn basis / first-come-first-serve basis

 Aristotle took distributive justice to be mainly not about income and wealth but about offices and honours.
 Who should have the right to rule?
 Who should be a citizen?